KshirsagarTushar/Revenue-Insights-in-Hospitality/README.md

-# Revenue-Insights---Hospitality
+# Revenue Insights - Hospitality
 The project aims to analyze revenue data from various facets of the hospitality industry to provide actionable insights and recommendations to stakeholders.
 By leveraging data analytics techniques, the project seeks to uncover trends, patterns, and opportunities to optimize revenue generation and enhance profitability for hospitality businesses.

-#Project Objective
+# Project Objective
 The main objective of this project is to analyze revenue data within the hospitality industry to uncover insights and provide actionable recommendations for optimizing revenue streams and enhancing overall profitability.

-#Data Overview
+# Data Overview
 The dataset used for this project consists of historical revenue data collected from various segments within the hospitality industry, across different zones in India.
 The data includes information on room bookings, booking platforms, capacity, ratings given, customer demographics, and other revenue-generating activities.
 The data is structured and consists of multiple tables, including bookings, transactions, customer demographics, and contains both numerical and categorical variables, requiring preprocessing and cleaning before analysis.
 The dataset is sourced from reputable industry databases, proprietary company data, and publicly available datasets to ensure comprehensive coverage and accuracy.

-#Key Features
+# Key Features
 1.Data-driven Decision Making :
 Harness the power of data to make informed decisions.
 The Revenue Insights Dashboard consolidates and visualizes key revenue metrics, allowing stakeholders to quickly understand and act upon performance trends.